thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 17 May 2023
+### Daily Rundown on Thursday, 18 May 2023

-- The average temperature today is 15˚C;
+- The average temperature today is 17.44˚C;
-- With highs of 15.34˚C and lows of 5.89˚C.
+- With highs of 17.44˚C and lows of 10.38˚C.
-- You can expect overcast clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->